Refsa/FuncIRC/README.md

 # FuncIRC - IRCv3 Client in F#

+## Gitlab Pages
+You can find more documentation and API reference over at the [Gitlab Pages](https://refsa22.gitlab.io/funcirc/index.html) for this project.

+In the future most of the documentation found here now will be available at the gitlab pages instead.

 ## Required
 #### .Net Standard
 Project uses .Net Standard 2.0 as referenced here: https://docs.microsoft.com/en-us/dotnet/standard/net-standard